David Winters (choreographer): 1968 to 1986: Subsequent choreography, producing and directing

 In 1973, he directed, choreographed and produced the television movie Dr. Jekyll and Mr. Hyde, starring Kirk Douglas.
 At the Emmy Awards it was nominated for outstanding achievement in makeup, costume design, and music direction.

 In 1975, Winters directed the Alice Cooper concert film Alice Cooper: Welcome to My Nightmare.
 That same year, he produced the comedy Linda Lovelace for President.

 In 1976, he choreographed Frank Pierson's A Star Is Born, starring Barbra Streisand.

 The following year he choreographed credits 22 episodes of TV show Donny & Marie.
 That year he also served as a creative consultant on Don Taylor's The Island of Dr. Moreau.

 In 1978, he choreographed Steve Binder's Star Wars Holiday Special.

 In 1979 Winters directed the tennis sport comedy Racquet, starring Bert Convy.
 That same year, he choreographed Mark L. Lester's Roller Boogie.
 Also in 1979, Diana Ross In Concert premiered on television, Winters conceived and directed the stage production.

 In 1980.
 Winters directed and choreographed the stage show Goosebumps.

 In 1981, he choreographed and was creative consultant for the Diana Ross television special Diana.

 In 1982, he produced, directed, wrote, and co-starred in the horror comedy The Last Horror Film, starring Joe Spinell and Caroline Munro.
-It played in film festivals.
-At the Sitges Film Festival it was part of their official selection, and won best cinematography.
-At the Saturn Awards the film was nominated for Best International film and Mary Spinell was nominated for best supporting actress.
+It played in film festivals, where it won and received several nominations.
+It is praised for its unique blend of self-reflexive horror, humor, and inventive filmmaking.
+Critics highlight its avant-garde approach, using the Cannes Film Festival as a backdrop for a slasher plot that cleverly reflects on the film industry.
+The movie is described as an entertaining and nostalgic treat for horror fans and a daring guerilla-style production.
+Many regard it as a cult classic of the genre.